 Male, Adult

-*AVAILABLE FOR ADOPTION* shelter bunny Hugo came to WMRR with his brother, Victor.
-He is an energetic and friendly fellow and can't wait to find his forever home!
+ADOPTION PENDING shelter bunny Hugo came to WMRR with his brother, Victor.
+He is an energetic and friendly fellow and is excited to soon be going off to his forever home!

 Hugo is fully vaccinated for RHDV2.